 Sue: That was the best line in the whole story.

 Sue: I bet we never find out how they escaped from those dinosaurs.
-I feel cheated.
+They just will.

 Sue: What a mess.
-Why was the Master in it?
-The Rani would have been better off on her own.
-He just got in the way.
-There were too many characters and none of them seemed to connect.
+Why was the Master even in that?
+The Rani would have been much better off on her own.
+The Master got in the way.
+There were too many characters and none of them seemed to connect to anything.
 What was George Stephenson’s role in that story, exactly?
-What was the point?
-It looked nice – the location was lovely – but the direction was flat and the script was appalling.
+What was the actual point of him?
+Yes, it looked nice – the location was lovely – but the direction was flat and the script was appalling.
 I still like Colin, though.

-Me: So what are you going to give it?
+Me: So what mark are you going to give it?

-Sue: Let’s see… One mark off for the dead dog, one mark off for the Master, another mark off for the direction and another for the accents.
-A mark off for completely wasting George Stephenson and another mark off for the trees.
+Sue: Let’s see… One mark off for the dead dog, one mark off for the Master, one mark off for the direction and another mark off for the accents.
+A mark off for completely wasting George Stephenson, and another mark off for the bloody trees.
 Where does that leave us?

-Sue: Knock off one more for being boring.
+Sue: Knock another mark off for being boring.

-Sue: We’ve done four Colin Baker stories.
-I can’t believe we’re already half-way through his Doctor.
-This is easy.
+Sue: We’ve watched four Colin Baker stories now.
+I can’t believe we’re halfway through his Doctor already.
+This is so easy!